Careers in Art

 - Technical illustrator

 Some areas of art and design are quite specialized and rare.
 This would include areas such as art administration or gallery administration and museum studies, which combine art or art history knowledge with administrative or management skills.
 Medical illustration (drawing or painting in service to the medical profession) is another highly specialized area offered by only a handful of schools.

 Toy design is a new and growing area--previously related only to traditional children's toys--it now includes computer and interactive game design.

 Many artists and designers also move into tangential areas such as theater, music, art history and criticism, and creative writing.

 - Minneapolis College of Art and Design (MCAD): is a private art and design college in Minneapolis, MN that offers degrees in BFA, MFA, and BS programs.

 - U.S. Department of Labor: Bureau of Labor Statistics: BLS publishes information about careers and work-related topics.

-- The National Alliance for Media Arts and Culture (NAMAC): NAMAC fosters and fortifies the culture and business of independent media arts
+- The Alliance: fosters and fortifies the culture and business of independent media arts